 Jump to:

-I have to admit, I probably love these matcha cookies more than classic chocolate chip cookies.
-They just have so much matcha flavour and they’re a unique spin on a regular cookie.
+I have to admit, I love these matcha cookies more than classic chocolate chip cookies.
+They just have so much matcha flavour and they’re a unique spin on a classic cookie.
 I hope you love these as much as I do!

 Why you’ll love this recipe

-- These matcha white chocolate cookies are easy to make.
-There’s no chilling needed.
+- These matcha white chocolate cookies are very easy to make.
+No chilling needed.

-- They’re soft and cakey cookies with crisp edges when fresh out of the oven.
+- They’re soft and chewy cookies with crisp edges when fresh out of the oven.

 - Matcha and white chocolate are a perfect flavour combination.
 The sweetness of the white chocolate balances out the slight bitterness of the matcha powder.